alanzhangcs/alanzhangcs.github.io/_pages/about.md

 - *2023.10*: &nbsp;🎉🎉 Honored with Tencent Scholarship (Top 1%)
 - *2023.10*: &nbsp;🎉🎉 Honored with National Scholarship (Top 1%), Ministry of Education in China
 - *2023.07*: &nbsp;🎉🎉 One paper accepted to ACM MM 2023
-- *2022.11*: &nbsp;🎉🎉 Honored with The First Prize Scholarship of Xi'an Jiaotong University
-- *2022.10*: &nbsp;🎉🎉 One paper accepted to ISPA 2022
-- *2021.09*: Joined National Engineering Lab for Big Data Analytics, XJTU, Xi'an, China as an M.S. student
 - *2019.09*: &nbsp;🎉🎉 Studied at University of California, Berkeley as an international student, fall, 2019

 # 📝 Publications